 Yes.
 In order to qualify, a second physician, also qualified to prescribe low-THC cannabis, must concur that the benefit the patient would receive would outweigh the risk to the patient.

-Prices will be set by individual medical marijuana dispensing organizations.
+Prices are set by individual medical marijuana dispensing organizations.

-Dispensing organizations will cultivate marijuana plants, process them, and distribute low-THC cannabis directly to patients.
+Dispensing organizations cultivate marijuana plants, process them, and distribute low-THC cannabis directly to patients.
 They must be registered with the Department of Public Safety and will be subject to inspections by the agency, along with testing requirements for low-THC cannabis.
+In 2025, an additional 12 licenses for dispensing organizations were added — for a total of 15.
+The revised law now allows satellite locations, including brick-and-mortar storefronts.
+Those new licensees will have 24 months to become operational.

 Does the state program recognize patients from other states?